 Because of these updates, Battlefield 4 enjoys the benefits of a small but active community on all platforms nine years after release, something that is relatively unheard of in the genre, with only a few first-person shooters able to maintain stable matchmaking for more than two years.

-Battlefield IV is a first person shooter video game developed by Dice and published by Electronic Arts, it was released on 29 October 2013 and retails for $39.99.
+Battlefield IV is a buy-to-own first person shooter game developed by Dice and published by Electronic Arts, released on 29 October 2013.

 Battlefield IV is available on the following platforms: PC, Playstation 4, Playstation 5, Xbox One, and Xbox Series X|S.